The entrepreneur willing to open a company in Montenegro must be familiarized first with the types of business defined by the law. These are:

 The simplest business form when starting a business in Montenegro is the sole proprietorship or sole trader.
 This type of business requires one member who must be a natural person and who will be entitled to the whole profits of the company.
 He or she will also be responsible for the business’ debts with their personal assets.

-the documents related to the incorporation of the company must be prepared – they must be drafted and notarized;
+- the documents related to the incorporation of the company must be prepared – they must be drafted and notarized;

-the company name must be chosen and reserved with the Trade Register;
+- the company name which must be unique must be chosen and reserved with the Trade Register in Montenegro;

-the business owners must also find a legal address for the Montenegro company – a virtual office can be useful;
+- the business owners must also find a legal address for the Montenegro company – a virtual office can be useful;

-the incorporation documents must be filed with the Companies Registrar of Montenegro which will issue the Certificate of Registration;
+- the incorporation documents must be filed with the Companies Registrar of Montenegro which will issue the Certificate of Registration;

-- the corporate bank account must be opened with a local bank in Montenegro, and the share capital deposited;
+- the corporate bank account must be opened with a local bank in Montenegro, and the share capital will be deposited;

-the company must register for tax, VAT and employment purposes with the tax authorities;
+- the company must register for tax, VAT and employment purposes with the tax authorities in Montenegro;

-the necessary business licenses must be obtained with the appropriate authorities.
+- the necessary business licenses must be obtained with the appropriate authorities before starting any activity.